A Quantum Non-Gaussianity Criterion Based on Photon Correlations $g^{(2)}$ and $g^{(3)}$

 Inserting this expression in the Taylor expanded third-order correlation function of a Gaussian state $g^{(3)}_\mathrm{2nd}$ [Eq.~\eqref{eq:g3_taylor}] and taking the limit $r \rightarrow 0$, we obtain

 This corresponds to the upper and lower threshold curves in Fig.~\ref{fig:g2g3} (dotted lines).
-While the assumption $\theta = 0$ with the requirement $\chi_2 \geq -3$ is not fulfilled for the upper threshold curve, the numerical simulations in Fig.~\ref{fig:g2g3} still suggest that it is a valid bound.
-Regardless of this, we will focus only on the lower bound $g^{(3)}_{\mathrm{b},-}$ for the remainder of this paper, where the restriction $\chi_2 \geq -3$ is always fulfilled~\cite{supplement}.
+While the assumption $\theta = 0$ with the requirement $\chi_2 \geq -3$ is not fulfilled for the upper threshold curve, the numerical simulations in Fig.~\ref{fig:g2g3} still suggest that it is a valid bound for Gaussian pure states.
+However, statistical mixtures of Gaussian states can reach the region above the upper threshold curve, which we verified numerically.
+Regardless of this, we will focus only on the lower bound $g^{(3)}_{\mathrm{b},-}$ for the remainder of this paper, where the restriction $\chi_2 \geq -3$ is always fulfilled, see Sec.~VI of the supplementary material~\cite{supplement}.
 From the above equation, we see that the lower bound reaches $g^{(3)} = 0$ for $g^{(2)} = 4/9$ and $g^{(2)} = 0$ at $g^{(3)} = 4$, see also Fig.~\ref{fig:g2g3_analytic}.

 \emph{Proof of the inequality for Gaussian pure states}---The derivation in the previous part only serves as an indicator for the boundary.
 Here, we prove that the expression for $g^{(3)}_{\mathrm{b},-}$ is indeed a threshold for Gaussian pure states, i.e.\ that they fulfill